Services

 Student Legal Services (SLgS) offers its services only to students who are currently registered and enrolled at UCLA or, during the recess period between quarters or the summer period, have completed the immediately preceding term and are eligible for reenrollment.

 SLgS provides advice, but does not provide representation for students in court or at any other type of hearing.
-Furthermore, it is the policy of SLgS not to handle litigation other than Small Claims Court cases.
+Furthermore, SLgS does not handle any type of litigation other than Small Claims Court cases.
 SLgS also provides no assistance regarding appeals.

 SLgS can draft only simple wills for California residents.
 It provides no assistance regarding estate planning or probate matters, including inter vivos trusts and other estate planning documents.